Sacraments

 The Rite of Christian Burial

-Contact Christine at christine@stbernardch.com for questions concerning funeral arrangements.
+Contact Christine at christine@stbernardch.com for scheduling and questions concerning funeral arrangements.